-Adviser based in the region and key stakeholders.
+The evaluation must provide evidence-based information that is credible, reliable and useful.
+The evaluator is expected to follow a participatory and consultative approach ensuring close engagement with government counterparts, in particular the GEF operational focal point, UNDP Country Office, project team, UNDP GEF Technical Adviser based in the region and key stakeholders.
 The evaluator is expected to conduct a field mission to South Africa, to visit the project sites jointly identified with the project manager.
-Interviews will be held with the following organizations at a minimum including: UNDP Country Office, Department Of Energy, Department of Trade and Industry, South African Bureau of Standards, National Regulator for Compulsory Specifications, Eskom, independent test laboratories, Consumer Goods Council, manufacturers and retailers.
+Interviews will be held with the following organizations at a minimum including: UNDP Country Office (Energy and Environmental Team Leader and the Project Manager), Department of Mineral Resources and Energy, Department of Trade and Industry, South African Bureau of Standards, National Regulator for Compulsory Specifications, South African National Energy Development Institute, Eskom, independent test laboratories, Consumer Goods Council, manufacturers and retailers.